sherryrich/core-yoga/README.md

 * The homepage will be a landing page for the user and give them the warm welcome feeling and inviting them to join the studio

 #### Classes
-* Classes: This page displays a class timtable with the Day, Time, Class, Location, Level and Duration of each class.
+* Classes: This page displays a class timetable with the Day, Time, Class, Location, Level and Duration of each class.

 #### Contact
-* Contact Page: This is the contact page for users to be able to enquire further about joing the studio.
+* Contact Page: This is the contact page for users to be able to enquire further about joining the studio.
 * The form collects name, email and the studio location which the user is interested in.

 ### Footer